-Alex Sink letter about her decision not to run for governor
+Alex Sink has emailed this letter about her decision not to be a Democratic candidate for Florida governor:

 Recently, Sink said she would make up her mind by Oct.
 25. At this moment it is not clear what prompted her to make the decision today.